 The coyote often tracks its prey using its excellent sense of smell, then stalks it for 20-30 minutes before pouncing.
 It may also take advantage of its stamina to chase its prey over long distances, and then strike when the quarry is exhausted.

 In the dry season they may try to dig for water or find a cattle tank to have a drink.
 They also derive moisture from their diet.
 Everything they eat has some moisture in it.
 There are also the coyote melons which grow in the desert.
-To humans, they taste terrible but they provide moisture; coyotes and javelina are about the only animals that eat them.
+To humans, they taste terrible but they provide moisture; coyotes and javelins are about the only animals that eat them.

 Urban coyotes take advantage of swimming pools, dog water dishes, ponds and water hazards at golf courses and other water bearing human artifacts as a source of moisture.
 However, the majority of coyotes never see people.